Vinaya Vidheya Rama

 The film was released on 11 January 2019 along with dubbed versions in Tamil and Malayalam.
-It received highly negative reviews from critics and became a box-office bomb for its outdated story, screenplay, background score, performances, unrealistic action sequences & climax and prompted Charan to issue an apology letter for its failure.
+The film was panned by critics and audience alike and ended up a box-office bomb.
+Following the commercial failure of the film, Charan penned an apology letter to his fans.

 Plot

 Konidela Ram Charan alias Ram is an infant, who is adopted by four brothers: Konidela Bhuvan Kumar, Sekar, Raju and Madhunandan.
-At a young age, Ram kills a kidnapper, who wanted to kill them as they became a witness to his crimes.
+At a young age, Ram kills a kidnapper, who wanted to kill them as they became witnesses to his crimes.
 When Dr. Konidela Subramanyam learns about this, he decide to raise them as their children.

 Years later, Ram leads a happy life with his brothers, sister-in-laws and their children.
-Bhuvan is now an chief election commissioner with Ram, along with Sekar, Raju, and Madhunandan as his subordinates.
+Bhuvan is now a chief election commissioner with Ram, along with Sekar, Raju, and Madhunandan as his subordinates.
 Ram later falls in love with Sita, the daughter of woman's right activist, Puppy, and soon they get engaged.
 Ballem Balaram is an aspiring politician, who tries to bribe Bhuvan as the former had seized his black money.
 However, Bhuvan refuses, which infruriates Balaram and threatens him, but Ram threatens him back in front of the media.

-Balram's brother-in-law Pandem Parasuram ask Bhuvan to apologize, but Ram threatens and thrashes him.
+Balram's brother-in-law Pandem Parasuram ask Bhuvan to apologise, but Ram threatens and thrashes him.
 Humiliated, Parasuram approaches Shankar, an encounter specialist.
 Shankar takes Ram's family hostage.
-Ram reaches the spot to apologize Paeasuram, but encounters goons from Bihar, sent by the dictator Raja Bhai.
+Ram reaches the spot to apologise Parasuram, but encounters goons from Bihar, sent by the dictator Raja Bhai.
 After executing all of them, Gayathri Devi, Ram's elder sister-in-law and Bhuvan's wife questions Ram about the happenings.

-Past: Bhuvan is actually sent to Bihar as the election commissioner, who travels to Bihar with his subordinates.
+In the past, Bhuvan is actually sent to Bihar as the election commissioner, who travels to Bihar with his subordinates.
 Ram travels to Gujarat with his family and Sita in order to visit a temple.
 When Bhuvan reaches Bihar, they are captured and brought to Raja Bhai.
 Bhuvan calls Ram, who was at the airport.
 Ram manages to reach the spot and finishes 300 men single-handedly, where he gets captured and taken to Raja Bhai.
 A fight ensues where Bhuvan gets stabbed by Raja Bhai and Ram severely wounds Raja Bhai, thus sending him to a coma.
+Bhuvan succumbed to his injuries, leaving Ram and his brothers devastated.

-Present: Gayathri is devastated upon learning this, and tells Ram to take her to Bhuvan's pyre and later to Raja Bhai.
+Gayathri is devastated upon learning this, and tells Ram to take her to Bhuvan's pyre and later to Raja Bhai.
 Raja Bhai recovers from coma, and Gayathri challenges him to fight Ram.
-Ram fights Raja Bhai's henchmen and soon decapitates Raja Bhai with a sword attached to a tree.
+Ram fights Raja Bhai's henchmen and soon decapitates Raja Bhai with a sword attached to a tree, thus avenging Bhuvan's death.
+Ram and Sita reunites along with his family.